cylc/cylc-doc/src/glossary.rst

       A task's outputs are *complete* if its *output completion condition* is satisfied.

-      The completion condition can be defined by the user, or otherwise it is automatically generated according to the rules:
+      The completion condition can be defined by the user in :cylc:conf:`flow.cylc[runtime][<namespace>]completion`,
+      otherwise it is automatically generated according to the rules:

       - All :term:`required outputs <required output>` (referenced in the graph) must be completed.